Oaxaca City: Churches and religious buildings

 The Church and ex-monastery of Del Carmen Alto belonged to the Carmelites, who established themselves here in 1696.
 The complex began as a hermitage built over the teocalli of Huaxyacac.
-The project was financed by Manuel Fernandez Fiallo.
+Manuel Fernandez Fiallo financed the project.
 In the late 17th century, much of this space was occupied by a jail and barracks.

 Church and former monastery of St John of God (Templo y Exconvento de San Juan de Dios), Oaxaca's oldest church still standing, completed in 1703.
 This is where the first mass in Oaxaca was held in 1521.

 Church of San Felipe Neri The Church of San Felipe Neri is considered a classic example of Baroque with estipite (inverted truncated pyramid) columns from the end of the 18th century, and has a large gilded main altarpiece.
-While the church overall is Baroque, the portal contains other decorative elements as well.
+While the church overall is Baroque, the portal features additional decorative elements.
 Benito Juárez married Margarita Maza here in 1841.

-Ex monastery of San Catalina was built in the second half of the 16th century by Dominican friar Hernando de Carvarcos, who also was responsible for the Santo Domingo de Guzmán monastery.
-In 1862, the monastery became a jail and at the end of the 19th century, the southern part became the Municipal Palace.
+Ex monastery of San Catalina was built in the second half of the 16th century by Dominican friar Hernando de Carvarcos, who was also responsible for the Santo Domingo de Guzmán monastery.
+In 1862, the monastery became a jail, and at the end of the 19th century, the southern part became the Municipal Palace.
 Since 1976, it has been a hotel, called Hotel Camino Real.

-Church of the Company of Jesus (Iglesia de la Compañia de Jesús), located to the southwest of the Zócalo, was built by the Jesuits in 1579 and consecrated to Francis Xavier and the Immaculate Conception.
+The Church of the Company of Jesus (Iglesia de la Compañia de Jesús), located to the southwest of the Zócalo, was built by the Jesuits in 1579 and consecrated to Francis Xavier and the Immaculate Conception.
 The towers were destroyed by a series of earthquakes and never rebuilt.
-Inside the chapel is a statue of the Virgin of Guadalupe with a prayer written in Spanish, English, Náhuatl as well as 12 other languages native to the state of Oaxaca, including 4 dialects of Zapotec.
+Inside the chapel is a statue of the Virgin of Guadalupe with a prayer written in Spanish, English, Náhuatl as well as 12 other languages native to the state of Oaxaca, including four dialects of Zapotec.